microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-04.md

 Generate test load on the VMSS app url to cause a scale out event.

-- Use the code in the **sources\LoadScripts** folder and modify it to your VMSS app URL, pick one of the 2 files below depending on your environment:
+- Use the code in the `/Student/Resources/Challenge-04` folder and modify it to your VMSS app URL, pick one of the 2 files below depending on your environment:
-	- UrlGenLoadwithCurl.sh
+	- `UrlGenLoadwithCurl.sh`
-	- UrlGenLoadwithPS.ps1
+	- `UrlGenLoadwithPS.ps1`

 ```
 for (\$i = 0 ; \$i -lt 100; \$i++)